U.S. ambassador skips encounter with sanctioned Russian tycoon

 Asked why he was absent, the U.S. embassy in Moscow referred questions to the State Department in Washington.
 It did not immediately reply to a Reuters request for comment.

-One of the panelists, Russian foods tycoon David Yakobashvili, said of Huntsman: “Unfortunately he is not here, but I am sure he is here in spirit.”
+One of the panellists, Russian foods tycoon David Yakobashvili, said of Huntsman: “Unfortunately he is not here, but I am sure he is here in spirit.”

+The ambassador said last week he would not be participating in any panel discussions at the St Petersburg forum.

+Vekselberg told the session on Friday that U.S.-Russia relations had worsened in the past year.

 The most senior U.S. executive at the event was Bertrand-Marc Allen, President of Boeing International.

-He arrived after the session started and went straight to his seat on the panel, four places away from Vekselberg, without shaking hands with fellow panelists.
+He arrived after the session started and went straight to his seat on the panel, four places away from Vekselberg, without shaking hands with fellow panellists.

 Sergei Kislyak, the former U.S. ambassador to Washington, was in the second row of the audience.